 Genital ulcers (penis, vagina, vulva or anus)

-If you have ulcers on the genital skin you should visit your nearest samedaydoctor clinic.
-Two STDs cause genital ulcers, these are herpes and syphilis.
+If you have ulcers on the genital skin, they are probably symptoms of STDs that indicate that you should visit your nearest SameDayDoctor clinic.
+Two STDs cause genital ulcers: herpes and syphilis.

 Hepatitis B or C symptoms